biography

 Maverick, episode Hadley's Hunters, originally aired September 25, 1960

-clint walker links
+clint walker television appearances

 clint walker film now showing